 Is there a live-action Legend of Zelda movie in development?

 Yes.
-A live-action adaptation of The Legend of Zelda is currently in development.
-While casting details have begun to emerge, including Bo Bragason’s involvement, official plot and production updates remain limited.
+A live-action Zelda movie is in development.
+Bo Bragason is attached.
+Plot details and production updates remain limited.

 Will Link speak in the Zelda live-action movie?